 What if the stock then drops 20% under your put strike.
 Do you sell a call at your entrance price for pennies, or wait for it to climb back to the top of the channel to sell for a higher premium?
 Or do you sell close to the money calls as it continues to fall down to reap that higher premium, but lock in a loss if it turns higher?
 What would you have done after selling a put mid February and your stock dropped 50% in a week?
 Where do you sell your top side wheel call?
-The whole strategy starts to fall apart on a significant downside move.
+The whole selling covered calls for income strategy starts to fall apart on a significant downside move.

 Channels are pretty fleeting.
 You’ll probably get a few month’s call option premium out of it, but maybe you should have just owned the stock if you liked it instead of trying to squeeze more out of it and then missing out on additional upside.